anainesvs/Omic_Class/README.md

 "Cancer staging".
 National Cancer Institute.
 Retrieved 4 January 2013.

 #### (3) Computing similarity matrices
+ In this lab we will incorporate omics by incorporating correlated random effects.
- Some of the models fitted in the study use similarity matrices of the form G=XX' computed from omics.
-The following code illustrates how to compute this matrix for gene expression.
-A similar code could be use to compute a G-matrix for methylation or other omics (see (6)).
+ For this, we will compute similarity between tumors in the methylation omic set and similarites in GE patterns with matrices of the form G=XX' computed from omics.
+The following code illustrates (1) editions necessary to perform before computing the similarity matrices, (2) code to compute this matrix.
+ A similar code could be use to compute a G-matrix for gene expression, microRNA or other omics (see (6)).

  ```R
   load('OMIC_DATA.rda')